Want to learn new ways to make extra money?

-If you need to know how to make 100 dollars in a day (or maybe even earn 200 dollars in one day) you should be able to find a few options on this list to help you pull it off.
+If you need to know how to make $100 in a day (or maybe even $200 in one day) you may be able to find a few options on this list to help you pull it off.

-On the other hand, if you’re in debt and need 2,000 dollars fast, this list probably isn’t for you.
+On the other hand, if you’re in debt and need $2,000 fast, this list probably isn’t for you.
 Outside of selling thousands of dollars worth of belongings or taking out a payday loan, anything that promises four-figures in a short time frame is likely a scam.

-Be safe and stick to the legitimate ideas you’ll find on this list.
-Everything here has been vetted as a real way to make money; be it a short-term work-from-home gig or cashing in on a unique opportunity a company has to offer, we’ve done the due diligence on these different money-making ideas so you don’t have to.
+Be safe and stick to the legitimate ideas you’ll find here.
+Everything included has been vetted as a real way to make money; be it a short-term work-from-home gig or cashing in on a unique promo opportunity a company has to offer, we’ve done the due diligence on dozens of different money-making ideas so you don’t have to.

 40 Best Ways to Make Money Fast

 The best way to start making money fast is to get some quick wins.
 Here are a few ideas to get you started.